cristianbyte/ricoins-handbook/docs/Intro.md

 ### API Usability Documentation for Riwi

+> We’re here to put a dent in the universe.
+Otherwise why else even be here?
+>
+> — Steve Jobs

 #### Introduction
 Welcome to the API Usability Documentation for Riwi!
 This comprehensive guide is crafted to empower the frontend team at Riwi in effectively utilizing the gamification API.